Keith Murdoch: 1930s and after

+The Herald Exhibition of French and British Contemporary Art (1939–1945), recognised as momentous in Australian art history, was launched in October 1939, as the Second World War began.
+The organising body and sponsor was the Herald under its managing director Murdoch who argued, in convincing the Board of the newspaper to finance an exhibition of European modern art, that "Gallipoli had given us one kind of maturity.
+A great Herald exhibition of contemporary French and British art would give us another kind of maturity."
+The exhibition, curated by Basil Burdett, was seen widely in a series of shows across the eastern states and took place during, and in opposition to, efforts to establish the Australian Academy of Art, a conservative Australian government-authorised art organisation which operated from 1937 to 1946 and staged annual exhibitions.

-Returning to the newspapers (from which he had agreed to distance himself while serving the Government) he spent the rest of the war encouraging a patriotic spirit, and attacking the Labor Prime Minister, John Curtin (who led a minority government in 1941, and was re-elected with a dramatic majority in 1943).
+Returning to the newspapers, from which he had agreed to distance himself while serving the Government, he spent the rest of the war encouraging a patriotic spirit, and attacking the Labor Prime Minister, John Curtin, who led a minority government in 1941, and was re-elected with a dramatic majority in 1943.
 In 1942 he became chairman of the Herald group, and in 1944, maintaining his connection with the art world, he established the Herald Chair of Fine Arts at the University of Melbourne.
 The following year he became chairman of the trustees of the National Gallery of Victoria.

+In 1948 Murdoch was the main driver to establish the American Australian Association, which continues to the present day.

 Becoming increasingly ill with cancer, he retired from most of his work except the Herald in 1949, and made a deal with the Herald board to buy control of the Adelaide newspapers, in return for first option in any future sale of his Brisbane newspaper shares.

 Death and legacy

-Murdoch died at the family property, Cruden Farm, Langwarrin, Victoria, in the night of 4–5 October 1952 and the funeral service was held at Toorak Presbyterian Church.
-Much of his estate, valued for probate at £410,004, was disposed of to pay off mortgages, death duties etc. (the Herald exercised its option to buy the Brisbane newspaper shares), but his family was still left with full control of News Limited, proprietors of the Adelaide News.
+Murdoch died at the family property, Cruden Farm, Langwarrin, Victoria, in the night of 4–5 October 1952.
+His funeral service was held at Toorak Presbyterian Church.
+Much of his estate, valued for probate at £410,004, was disposed of to pay off mortgages, death duties etc. The Herald exercised its option to buy the Brisbane newspaper shares, but his family was still left with full control of News Limited, proprietors of the Adelaide News.

-Sir Keith Murdoch Award for Excellence in Journalism has been awarded to a News Corp Australia journalist each year.
+The Sir Keith Murdoch Award for Excellence in Journalism has been awarded to a News Corp Australia journalist each year.